nulen/jquery.vEllipsis/README.md

 - no additional wrappers or styles needed
 - number of lines to show can be set by class
 - additional ending html element can be added individually for each element thorugh data property
+- lazy ellipsis - process only records that are visible

 Configuration:
 --------------